Suffragette Line

 The Suffragette Line

 The Overground Suffragette Line, was so called in order to celebrate the women of the working-class community in the East End of London, who fought tirelessly for women’s rights during the early 20th Century.
-In particular, the longest-lived suffragette Annie Huggett lived in Barking and she died at the great age of 103.
+In particular, the longest-lived suffragette Annie Huggett lived, worked and died at in Barking, at the great age of 103.

 It is thanks to women like Annie Huggett that women are now able to vote and to enjoy almost equal status with men in this country (a bit of a way to go there…) So I am delighted that our local train line’s name will be celebrating those pioneering women.
 The renaming will also make the line more visible on the train maps and make it easier for people to find our corner of Harringay.